ivandroid/ionic-settings/README.md

 * [Directives](#5-directives)

 ##1.
 Info
-This plugin provides your app with settings and pin / touch id protection.
+This plugin settings and pin / touch id lock screen for your ionic app.
 The keys and values are stored as app preferences on condition that you have installed
 [the app preferences plugin](https://github.com/apla/me.apla.cordova.app-preferences), otherwise they are stored in `localStorage`.
 You can test the plugin via the [ionic view app](http://view.ionic.io/) with the ID **141b234c**.